0xzrf/0xzrf/README.md

 ### [rlox](https://github.com/0xzrf/rlox)

-A tree-walk interpreter which creates a Token stream from `.lox` source, then to an AST, after which it interprets the AST to execute the code written in `RUST`
+A tree-walk interpreter which creates a Token stream from `.lox` source, then to an AST, after which it interprets the AST to execute the code (written in `RUST`)

 ### [c-lox](https://github.com/0xzrf/c-lox)

-A stack based interpreter that spins up a `VM`, converts the `.lox` to tokens, and then creates `OpCodes` for the source code, which later gets executed.
+A stack based interpreter that spins up a `VM`, converts the `.lox` to tokens, and then creates `OpCodes` for the source code, which later gets executed. (written in `C`)

 ### [TermChat](https://github.com/0xzrf/TermChat)